Persimmon pulp is the secret to the fluffiness in these persimmon cookies and is the perfect match with cinnamon, clove, and nutmeg.

 ✨ Related Recipes

-Craving more ways to bake with persimmons?
+Craving more ways to enjoy your persimmons?
 Try these favorite recipes out!

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.